-One of the brilliant features of Sydney city is the integration of a number of parks and gardens within the city bounds.
+One of the brilliant features of Sydney is the integration of a number of parks and gardens within the city bounds.
 These sections of green act as mini getaways for those normally rushing around downtown in the daily grind.
-Here is a collection of some of the best parks and gardens worth visiting.
+Here is a collection of some of the best parks and gardens in Sydney.

 Royal Botanic Gardens and the Domain